litepresence/BitShares-Gateway/README.md

 - ecdsa
 - aioxrpy

-Be advised, although this gateway has been live tested on chain and peer reviewed, it should be considered beta software and has not yet been deployed live to the public.
+Be advised, although this gateway has been live tested on chain and is being peer reviewed, it should be considered beta software and has not yet been deployed live to the public.

 License: www.wtfpl.net